-Only in the mid-1880’s did any small communities begin to be established here.
+Only in the mid-1870’s did any small communities begin to be established here.
 As more and more people began to develop the land, there was some concern that access to the magnificent landscape would be lost to the general public.
-Philanthropist and oil baron John D. Rockefeller bought up huge tracts of land simply to preserve it, donating it to the country when Congress voted for the creation of Yellowstone Park.
+To preserve it, Congress voted for the creation of Yellowstone Park.
 This area was the very first in the United States to be preserved as a national park, and now it attracts millions of visitors every year from around the globe.

 Exploring Jackson Hole

 As you plan your trip, be sure to visit the impressive geological features such as the Old Faithful geyser, and the Grand Canyon of Yellowstone.
 You can observe a great variety of wildlife such as the grizzly bear, bald eagle, moose, wolf, and bison roaming undisturbed in their native habitats, or fish the many lakes and streams.
 Spend your days hiking and biking the trails that crisscross the country, and spend your evenings enjoying cultural events such as a Wild West show or an orchestral concert.
 If you time it right, you can even attend a cowboy rodeo, with bucking broncos, bull riding and barrel racing.